C191068/Ali_Khatami_Ether.js5/README.md

 Everytime we send transaction it comes with a bit of ```nonce```.
 Nonce are used in wallets and signers to send transaction <br>

+They use use differrent nonce for every transaction <br>